isaac-for-healthcare/i4h-asset-catalog/docs/catalog_helper.md

 i4h-asset-retrieve
 ```

+- **NOTE**:
+The first time you run the command after a fresh install of the `issacsim` package, you would need to accept the EULA by manually typing `Yes` and pressing `Enter`.

+Also, it may hang for a while after `app ready` is printed.
+This is expected.

-- **NOTE**: This is a blocking function and may cause hitches or hangs in the UI.
+Finally, the downloading process is a blocking function and may cause hitches or hangs in the UI.
 The following warning is expected:

 ```
 [108,322ms] [Warning] [omni.client.python] Detected a blocking function.
 This will cause hitches or hangs in the UI.
 Please switch to the async version: